tbyerly/agility2018-dhd/docs/class3/module2/lab2.rst

 |image38|

 - Notice under Attack Duration the red heart symbol.
 Signifies an ongoing attack.
+If you don't see it.
+Use Ctrl - to shrink your screen view.

 ..
 NOTE:: Why is there no data in the Virtual Server Section?